+You could very well have a nook in your hallway and not even know it.
 You can either build a reading nook or use one you already have.
 Make sure there are good cabinets beside it or simply use a bench with storage.
-Leave books on revealed shelves to give the illusion that it’s just a reading nook.
+You could use the area as a place to keep miscellaneous items organized.

-The best part about this is that it gives people somewhere to take their shoes off too.
+The best part about this is how it gives people somewhere to take their shoes off.
 The reading nook doubles as a seat for people to take their shoes off and on.

 Rug And Shelf

-If you’re really short on space, all you need is a rug and a shelf.
-A rug so that people can wipe their shoes off and a shelf so that they can stack their shoes neatly.
-This way, no one trips over the shoes left by the kids.
+If you’re short on space, all you need is a rug and a shelf.
+A rug so that people can wipe their shoes off and have a shelf so they can stack their shoes.
+A shelf will also provide space in your house for miscellaneous items.

 If your entryway is next to a stairwell then you’re in luck.
-A lot of people create little closets under their stairs.
-Remember Harry Potter’s cubby?
+People create little closets under their stairs.
 Well, it works better as a closet than a bedroom, so use one for your shoes!